 Ghana: Building Healthy Villages™

-- Gain exposure to public health issues in Ghana
+- Learn about public health and medical issues in developing countries

-- Participate in Ghana’s high-energy drum and dance culture
+- Be surrounded by Ghana’s high-energy drum and dance culture

 Your Adventure is Just Around the Corner!